6 Day Tassie Gourmet Tour FG6

 Tonight we stay at the beautiful old hydro town of Tarraleah.
 A great venue to relax, enjoy the quiet surrounds and fresh air or possibly take a stroll through the sprawling site.
 A delicious dinner will be provided by your hosts.

-Accommodation: Tarraleah Cabins
+Accommodation: Tarraleah Cabins or similar

 4 The Derwent Valley (B, L)